adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #36 On the final test of the 5th-week of the Second-Class.

 #37 Finished the Second-Class.
 Moved on to the Third-Class; one the first-week now.

+#38 Started the Third-Class; on the first-week of the third-class.